daw42/glslcookbook/README.md

 The OpenGL header file and a function loader for a 4.3 core profile are included with this project.
-They were generated using [GLAD][GLAD].
+They were generated using [GLAD][].

-The code has been tested with OpenGL 4.3 on Windows and OpenGL 4.1 on MacOS.
+The code has been tested with OpenGL 4.3 on Windows/Linux and OpenGL 4.1 on MacOS.

 [GLM]: http://glm.g-truc.net
 [GLFW]:  http://glfw.org